 Games are commonly displayed on monitors.
 Monitors display the game world i two dimensions on a flat surface.
 VR-headsets on the other hand display the world on two different monitors, one for each eye, creating a 3D representation of the game world.

-A VR-headset can trick your brain into thinking that you're sitting in the car.
+A VR-headset can trick your brain into thinking that you're sitting in the vehicle.
 This is possible through a combination of depth perception, head tracking, and the simple fact that the headset covers most of your field-of-view.
 Depth perception makes it easier to estimate distances and speeds.
 Head tracking allows you to look around simply by moving your head.
-This is great for cornering and not crashing into your opponents.
+This is great for cornering and finding brake zones and not crashing into your opponents.

-Triple screen setups are commonly compared to VR-headsets.
+Triple screen setups are commonly used in simracing.
 In a triple screen setup, three screens are arranged in a half circle.
 One screen in-front of the driver, and one screen to the left, and one to the right.
+Giving higher sense of speed.
 It is possible to achieve a near 180 degree field-of-view without the need for a VR-headset.
 Hardware requirements are still high but motion sickness is less likely to cause problems.
+Tripple screen setups is best to keep of the motion rig, use a seperate monitor stand instead.